funkelab/quac/docs/source/tutorials.md

 # Get started

 So you've decided to use QuAC...
 Great!
 In this how-to we'll describe the full QuAC pipeline, from installation to visualizing results.

+There is a directory called `example_experiment` in the QuAC repository, which you can copy and rename to your purposes.
+It will hold the configuration file and scripts which we will use later on.

 ## Setup